We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 The weaknesses are real, though.
 Spotify's Discover Weekly and algorithmic playlists remain ahead of what YouTube Music offers.
 Apple Music's lossless audio and curated editorial still feel more polished.
 If you have built years of Spotify playlists and taste graphs, switching has real switching costs.

-The honest comparison: Spotify Premium individual runs around $11โ€“12/month.
-Apple Music individual is in a similar range.
-YouTube Premium costs more, but it includes YouTube's ad removal on top of music โ€” two services bundled.
-Whether that bundle beats paying separately depends on how much the ad removal matters to you specifically.
+YouTube Premium costs more than any music-only plan, but it bundles two services: ad removal across YouTube plus music.
+Whether that beats paying separately depends on how much the ad removal matters to you specifically.

 Subscribe if you: